tower-rs/tower/guides/inventing-service.md

 ```

 This means if the service is at capacity `poll_ready` will return
-`Poll::Pending` and somehow notify the caller using the waker from the `Context`
+`Poll::Pending` and somehow notify the caller, using the waker from the
-when capacity becomes available.
-At that point `poll_ready` can be called again
+`Context`, when capacity becomes available.
+At that point `poll_ready` can be
-and if it returns `Poll::Ready(())` then capacity would be reserved and `call`
+called again and if it returns `Poll::Ready(())` then capacity would be reserved
-can be called.
+and `call` can be called.

+Note that there is technically nothing that prevents users from calling `call`
+without first making sure the service is ready.
+Doing so however is considered a
+violation of the `Service` contract and implementations are allowed to `panic`
+if `call` is called on a service that isn't ready!

 `poll_ready` not returning a `Future` also means we're able to quickly check if
 a service is ready without being forced to wait for it to become ready.
 If we